israelElad/InstaAutoAIPost/tasks/active_context.md

 - Are there other Instagram API detection mechanisms we should address?

 This document will be continuously updated to reflect changes in project focus, immediate tasks, and relevant contextual information.

+- Instagram login lockout: On any login failure, a `login_failed.lock` file is created.
+If this file exists, the app exits immediately on startup, preventing further Instagram API calls.
+To clear the lockout, delete the file after resolving the issue.